eformat/ocp4-sno-inplace-precache/README.md

 Motivations:

-- not a telco workload (so do not want all the ztp/ran/telco stuff, just the pre-cache factory edge tech)
+- not a telco workload which has very good bandwidth normally (and we do not want all the ztp/ran/telco stuff, just the pre-cache factory edge tech)
 - ztp pre-cache tech (control exactly what images to pre-cache)
 - bootstrap in place for a SNO factory machine
 - install SNO at the edge on bare metal